History of algebra: Greek mathematics

-It is sometimes alleged that the Greeks had no algebra, but this is inaccurate.
+It is sometimes alleged that the Greeks had no algebra, but this is disputed.
 By the time of Plato, Greek mathematics had undergone a drastic change.
 The Greeks created a geometric algebra where terms were represented by sides of geometric objects, usually lines, that had letters associated with them, and with this new form of algebra they were able to find solutions to equations by using a process that they invented, known as "the application of areas".
 "The application of areas" is only a part of geometric algebra and it is thoroughly covered in Euclid's Elements.

 An example of geometric algebra would be solving the linear equation $ax = bc.$ The ancient Greeks would solve this equation by looking at it as an equality of areas rather than as an equality between the ratios $a : b$ and $c : x.$ The Greeks would construct a rectangle with sides of length $b$ and $c,$ then extend a side of the rectangle to length $a,$ and finally they would complete the extended rectangle so as to find the side of the rectangle that is the solution.

 Bloom of Thymaridas

 Iamblichus in Introductio arithmatica says that Thymaridas (c.
-400 BCE – c.
-350 BCE) worked with simultaneous linear equations.
+400 BC – c.
+350 BC) worked with simultaneous linear equations.
 In particular, he created the then famous rule that was known as the "bloom of Thymaridas" or as the "flower of Thymaridas", which states that:

 If the sum of $n$ quantities be given, and also the sum of every pair containing a particular quantity, then this particular quantity is equal to $1/(n - 2)$ of the difference between the sums of these pairs and the first given sum.